KejdaCelaj/Front-End/README.md

 *At the start of each day, run the following:*
 - `git pull origin dev`
-- `npm install` (this will ensure any dependencies that were installed by others are updated for you)
+- `yarn` (this will ensure any dependencies that were installed by others are updated for you)
-- `npm start`
+- `yarn start`

 Make sure to post what you're working on to Slack.